Somerset Archaeological & Natural History Society

 Board of Trustees

-- Membership of the Board of Trustees shall be the Executive Officers of Chairman, Vice Chairman, Hon Treasurer and Hon Secretary, each of whom shall have been nominated by Honorary or Ordinary Members and elected by ballot at the Annual General Meeting, together with twelve Members also elected by ballot at the Annual General Meeting after nomination by Honorary or Ordinary Members, not less than six weeks before the date of that meeting.
-Such elected members shall serve for a period of up to three years.
-Four of these members shall retire annually by rotation and shall be eligible for re-election subject to no elected member serving for more than 6 years consecutively; a fallow period of 12 months shall be required before such members become eligible for re-election.
+- Membership of the Board of Trustees shall be the Executive Officers of Chairman, Vice Chairman, Hon Treasurer, and Hon Secretary, each of whom shall have been nominated by Honorary or Ordinary Members and elected by ballot at a General Meeting, together with not more than twelve Members also elected by ballot at a General Meeting after nomination by Honorary or Ordinary Members, not less than six weeks before the date of that meeting.
+Such elected Members shall serve initially for a period of up to three years but shall be eligible for re-election subject to no elected Member serving for more than 7 years consecutively; a fallow period of 12 months shall be required before such Members become eligible for re-election.

 President and Vice Presidents